-Are you planning on a long drive home for the holidays?
+Are you planning a scenic road trip or a long drive home for the holidays this year?
 Get my top tips for going on a road trip while pregnant and staying safe and comfortable!
 Scroll down for all the info!

-These tips for going on a road trip while pregnant contain affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+These tips for going on a road trip while pregnant were written by family travel expert Marcie Cheung and contain affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 The memories made while conversing over miles and miles of pavement, the fresh new scenery out the windows as you are rolling right along.
 It’s just so wonderful!